 “You’re smitten,” Samantha states, pointing the end of her colored pencil at me and smiling.

-“You deserve one,” she states emphatically, giving me a sideways hug.
+“You deserve one,” Samantha states emphatically, giving me a sideways hug.

 “We all do!”
 I say.

-“I just wish there was a secret handshake, so you’d know if they were a Daddy or not,” Fawn grumbles, and I catch her glancing toward the bar where several men are enjoying beers.
+“I just wish there was a secret handshake, so you’d know if they were a Daddy or not,” Fawn grumbles, glancing toward the bar where several groups of men are enjoying beers.

 “There is,” Samantha teases.
 “It’s called a spanking.”

-Our table erupts into a fit of giggles, some more nervous than others.
+Our table erupts into a fit of giggles, some of them more nervous than others.

 “Not sure you ladies need these,” Tony mutters, setting our cocktails in front of us.